NethermindEth/juno/docs/docs/intro.md

 ---
 slug: /
-sidebar_position: 1
 title: Quick Start
 ---

-*Juno is your fast and featureful Starknet client implementation.*
+_Juno is your fast and featureful Starknet client implementation._

 Suitable for casual setups, production-grade indexers, and everything in between.